 Customer satisfaction metrics are similar, but rather than focus on how likely a customer would be to promote or recommend your business or product, the CSAT metric highlights how satisfied they are with their overall experience with your company.

 Like NPS, CSAT is determined on another 1-10 scale survey question which is typically sent following an interaction with a brand.
 Based on responses, you take the number of people who answered that they were “Satisfied” or “Very Satisfied,” divide that by total survey responses, and then multiply it by 100 to get a percentage.

 Why NPS and CSAT KPIs fall short

 NPS and CSAT metrics have their place in measuring customer satisfaction, but they also have some serious shortcomings.
-They don’t provide a complete picture of customer satisfaction on their own, and they often leave customer support leaders wondering how to improve customer interactions or where those fell short.
+NPS and CSAT scores don’t provide a complete picture of customer satisfaction on their own, and they often leave customer support leaders wondering how to improve customer interactions or where those fell short.
 These metrics work best alongside other data points that provide valuable insight into customer sentiment (which we’ll discuss below).